toorhamza/JavaScript-Text-Manipulation-Tools/README.md

 Also, this is one of my test project to gain experience and new skills.

-The script was written with Jquery, Vanilla Javascript, HTML and CSS.
+The script was written with Jquery (library), Javascript, HTML and CSS.

 # Usage: